pydio/pydio-doc-developer-guide/0_introduction/3_examples/1_postman.md

 Then using the appropriate HTTP method, you can :

-- **HEAD** read metadata about the file
 - **GET** download this file
 - **PUT** upload data inside this file
-- ...
-You can use all the Amazon S3 api in the same fashion.